North Carolina Seniors Are More Likely to Cause Car Accidents if They Have Sustained a Fall

 By honestly addressing the issues of aging with proactive strategies, seniors can reduce their chances of being involved in motor vehicle accidents.
 First, it is important to get regular medical checkups.
 Hearing and vision, in particular, should be tested.
 Poor vision can make it especially difficult to drive at night.
 Second, it is important to maintain awareness of your surroundings.
 Response time slows with age.
 It is therefore important for older drivers to identify and respond to obstacles in the road as quickly as possible.
 This is also why it is particularly important for older drivers to avoid becoming distracted by calls, text messages, navigation systems, in-vehicle entertainment systems, and other technologies.
 Practice the use of navigation systems before operating a motor vehicle.
 Finally, older drivers should avoid heavy traffic as much as possible to avoid collisions and other obstacles in the road.

-If you are involved in an auto accident, you should consult with an experienced Wilmington car accident attorney as soon as possible.
+If you were involved in an auto accident, you should consult with an experienced Wilmington car accident attorney as soon as possible.
 Injury victims have important legal rights which must be protected.